shashi/FileTrees.jl/page/tree-manipulation.md

 # FileTree manipulation

-The tree manipulation functions are `mv`, `cp`, `rm`, `clip`, `flatten`, and `mapsubtrees` in combination with other functions.
+The tree manipulation functions are `map`, `filter`, `mv`, `cp`, `rm`, `merge`, `diff`, `clip`, and `mapsubtrees` in combination with other functions.

 A lot of tree manipulation involves pattern matching, so we recommend you read [the section on pattern matching first](/patterns).

 ## `mv` and `cp`

-`mv` and `cp` not only allow you to move or copy nodes within a `FileTree` but also merge many files by copying them to the same path.

 The signature of `mv` is `mv(tree::FileTree, r::Regex, s::SubstitutionString; combine)`.

 For every file in `tree` whose path matches the regular expression `r`, rewrite its path as decided by `s`.
 All paths are to be matched with delimiter `/` on all platforms (including Windows).

-`combine` is a callback that is called with the values of two files when a file is moved to an already existing or already created path.
+`mv` and `cp` not only allow you to move or copy nodes within a `FileTree` but also merge many files by copying them to the same path. `combine` is a callback that is called with the values of two files when a file is moved to an already existing or already created path.
 By default it is set to error on name clashes where either of the nodes has a non-null value.

 `s` can be a SubstitutionString, which is conveniently constructed using the [`s""` string macro](https://docs.julialang.org/en/v1/base/strings/#Base.@s_str).